02 May The importance of Coding and the changing global careerscape

 Coding is proving to be of huge importance to the global careerscape.
 Clever code has made dramatic changes to how we approach work and how we get things done.
 Think about it.
 Imagine you are 37 years old.
 Since you were born, how many job roles have come and gone?

-Thirty-seven years ago, being a typist was an important role undertaken by people who trained hard to master that specific skill.
-The role itself is massively important, but it’s now incorporated into pretty much every job on the planet.
+Being a typist was an important role thirty-seven years ago.
+It was undertaken by people who trained hard to master that specific skill.
+The role is massively important, but it’s now incorporated into pretty much every job on the planet.
 Typing is an extremely important skill and with the emergence of computers, it now seems to be a task that we are all capable of by the time we leave school – and the typewriter itself is now an artefact in its rarity.
 The world has advanced to laptops, tablets, smartphones and more.

 Technology has been accelerating at a mammoth pace.
-On account of this, roles that were unheard of 20 years ago are commonplace today.
+Roles that were unheard of 20 years ago are commonplace today.
 Take me for example, I manage content.
 This is a relatively new role to society.
 To many, it’s the role of a journalist, but a lot more focus is on search engine optimisation (SEO), layout, and shareability – as opposed to covering breaking news, exposés and reports.

-The internet and computers are some of the main reasons for jobs from the past evolving and in some cases dissolving.
+Internet and computers are some of the main reasons for jobs from the past evolving and sometimes dissolving.
 Think about it, without Bill Gates, Dennis Ritchie, Charles Babbage, or indeed, Ada Lovelace, would we even know what a digital marketer was?
 Would we know what a blogger was?
 What about a social media manager?
 Would your office have an IT Department?
 Would most households have some form of computer?

 The importance of coding in the future is massive.
 All computer programmes, websites, apps, software, and more, need coders and brilliant code.
 It looks like coding is here to stay, unless of course we are looking at eliminating the concept of IT in the near future.

-In 2015, the EU Commissioner and Vice President of the European Commission, Andrus Ansip, stated that Europe could face a shortage of up to 900,000 skilled ICT workers by 2020.
+The EU Commissioner and Vice President of the European Commission, Andrus Ansip, in 2015 stated that Europe could face a shortage of up to 900,000 skilled ICT workers by 2020.
 Realising this skills shortage, the EU has been creating opportunities and making funds available to bridge these gaps.

 Coding is a fundamental part of everything that makes up information and communication technology.
 It’s an integral part of computer programmes, software, networking, telecommunications, the Internet, programming and information systems technologies.